bound-variable/ipt/README.md

 <br/>
 <br/>

-**NOTE:** An ordered multiple choice menu is available when using the `-o` OR `--ordered` option
+**NOTE:** An ordered multiple choice menu is available when using the `-o` OR `--ordered` option.

 ### Using file as input data

-You can also read a file as source of input data instead of reading from the standard input, here we read from a `TODO` file and redirect the selected items to be written in a `DONE` file.
+You can also read a file as the source of input instead of reading from standard input.
+Here we read from a `TODO` file and redirect (append) the selected items to be written to a `DONE` file.

 <br />